iotaledger/hornet/docs/tutorials/1.0/entry_node.md

-This is a tutorial on how to host a autopeering entry node.
+This is a tutorial on how to host an autopeering entry node.

 **Note: This tutorial assumes that you are using Ubuntu and our [APT install](./setup.md).
 The setup process may differ on other OS or install methods.**